Overview

 The Quickstart command already mounts a volume for persistence.

-SELinux users should update the security context of the host mountpoint so that it plays nicely with Docker:
+SELinux users must update the security context of the host mountpoint so that it works with Docker:

 mkdir -p /srv/docker/bind